kaylagordon/birthday-assessment/README.md

 Create a controlled form component to create a birthday (look into the API documentation to see what pieces of information are expected, and what datatypes it wants each piece to be).
 As a user types into the input fields, the form component's state should change.
 When the user clicks the `Add this birthday!` button, the application should update the App's state.
 The new birthday should display with all of the existing birthdays.

+Note: You can assume that the user will input correct data (i.e. a number for month and day that represent a valid date).
+You do not need to worry about error handling!

 **Do not worry about making the POST request to the database yet**.

 ### Iteration 3